-The recent announcement of Brazil’s Emergency Thermal Generation Program, expected to add approximately 17,000 MW of gas-fired generation capacity (15,000 MW in Southern, Southeastern and Midwestern Brazil), is likely to result in even greater reliance upon imports from Bolivia and Argentina.
+The recent announcement of Brazil’s Emergency Thermal Generation Program, expected to add approximately 15,000 MW of gas-fired generation capacity (13,000 MW in Southern, Southeastern and Midwestern Brazil), is likely to result in even greater reliance upon imports from Bolivia and Argentina.
 Enron believes that the most economic way to obtain these additional supplies is through the looping and expansion of BBPL.

-Key Investment Considerations